-- The operation of remotely mounted devices is independent of the local devices on the server.
-Both remote and local devices are useable in parallel. - Either IDE (CD-ROM, floppy) or USB devices can be mounted as a remote device to the server. - It is possible to boot all supported operating systems from the remotely mounted device and to boot from disk IMAGE (.IMG) and CD-ROM or DVD-ROM ISO files.
-See the Tested/supported Operating System List for more information. - Media redirection supports redirection for both a virtual CD device and a virtual Floppy/USB device concurrently.
-The CD device may be either a local CD drive or else an ISO image file; the Floppy/USB device may be either a local Floppy drive, a local USB device, or else a disk image file. - The media redirection feature supports multiple encryption algorithms, including RC4 and AES.
+The operation of remotely mounted devices is independent of the local devices on the server.
+Both remote and local devices are useable in parallel.

+- Either IDE (CD-ROM, floppy) or USB devices can be mounted as a remote device to the server. - It is possible to boot all supported operating systems from the remotely mounted device and to boot from disk IMAGE (\.IMG) and CD-ROM or DVD-ROM ISO files.
+See the Tested/supported Operating System List for more information. - Media redirection shall support redirection for a minimum of two virtual devices concurrently with any combination of devices.
+As an example, a user could redirect two CD or two USB devices. - The media redirection feature supports multiple encryption algorithms, including RC4 and AES.
 The actual algorithm that is used is negotiated with the client based on the client's capabilities. - A remote media session is maintained even when the server is powered-off (in standby mode).
 No restart of the remote media session is required during a server reset or power on/off.
-An BMC reset (e.g. due to an BMC reset after BMC FW update) will require the session to be re-established - The mounted device is visible to (and useable by) managed system's OS and BIOS in both pre-boot and post-boot states. - The mounted device shows up in the BIOS boot order and it is possible to change the BIOS boot order to boot from this remote device. - It is possible to install an operating system on a bare metal server (no OS present) using the remotely mounted device.
+An Integrated BMC reset (for example, due to an Integrated BMC reset after Integrated BMC FW update) will require the session to be re-established - The mounted device is visible to (and useable by) managed system's OS and BIOS in both pre-boot and post-boot states. - The mounted device shows up in the BIOS boot order and it is possible to change the BIOS boot order to boot from this remote device. - It is possible to install an operating system on a bare metal server (no OS present) using the remotely mounted device.
 This may also require the use of KVM-r to configure the OS during install.